-The typical recovery snapshot (particularly for those in their first year of recovery) often includes access to cognitive- behavioral therapy, or group counseling, and regular attendance at peer-to-peer support groups such as - Narcotics Anonymous, Alcoholics Anonymous, or LifeRing all of which can be the tangible difference between lasting sobriety verses chronic relapse.
+The typical recovery snapshot (particularly for those in their first year of recovery) often includes access to cognitive- behavioral therapy, or group counseling, and regular attendance at peer-to-peer support groups such as - Narcotics Anonymous, Alcoholics Anonymous, Celebrate Recovery or LifeRing.

 WHY WE DO WHAT WE DO?

-Our mission is to build bridges that connect people to innovative recovery options, evidenced-based therapies, wellness principles, and mutual aid organizations; where they can get the help, support and guidance necessary, to begin their journey of healing and restoration.
+Our mission is to build bridges that connect people to innovative recovery options, evidenced-based therapies, peer support solutions, and mutual aid organizations; where they can get the help, support and guidance necessary, to begin their journey of healing and restoration.

 Probation allows community members who have been convicted of a crime, or may be going through the criminal justice and Court process, to remain in the community under the supervision of a probation department.
 Remaining in the community allows the person on probation to work and maintain daily life, with the added structure and support of the probation department and a probation officer.

-"It's also noteworthy to point out that probationer's struggling with a substance use disorder, as I once was, can benefit from evidence-based programs, and relapse prevention classes, that are facilitated by a probation officer," says Susan Wagenaar, founder of CCR.
+"As a person who was once caught up in the throes of addiction, I can testify to the benefits that a probationer can receive by participating in evidence-based programs, and relapse prevention classes, that are facilitated by a probation officer," says Susan Wagenaar, founder of CCR.
 "I still utilize many of the recovery and relapse prevention principles that I learned through STAYING QUIT classes, and its accompanying workbook.'
 To learn more about Colusa County Department of Probation, click HERE.

 Resources, Tools & Activities